 Milk– Any milk will work in this recipe.
-Almond, Dairy, or other non dairy milks will all work.
+Almond milk, Dairy, or other non dairy milks will all work.

 Protein Powder– Protein powder isn’t necessary but it is recommended for this recipe.
 The added protein will help keep you full, rather than this just being blended fruit (sugar and carbs).
 Any protein powder will work.
 We like this protein powder best.

-Frozen Fruit– You can substitute frozen fruit for fresh fruit.
+Frozen Fruit– You can substitute frozen fruits for fresh fruits.
 Substitute 1:1.
 Frozen fruit will result in a thicker smoothie.
 Fresh fruit will result in a thinner smoothie

 Other Add Ins– Feel free to add in other nuts or seeds to this recipe.
-Chia or flax seeds would make a great addition!
+Chia seeds, flax seeds, or almond butter would make a great addition!

 Greens– We love to add a handful of spinach or kale to this recipe.
 You can’t taste it and it’s delicious.
 You could also try this Healthy Green Smoothie, Apple Kale Green Smoothie, or Immunity Smoothie

 Frozen Cauliflower: Frozen cauliflower is relatively tasteless and helps thicken smoothies.
 It’s also a great way to add in sneaky veggies.
 1/4 cup cauliflower rice will blend nicely in this recipe.

 You can use fresh or frozen fruit in a smoothie.
 Fresh fruit will result in a thinner smoothie, while frozen fruit will result in a thicker smoothie.